MicrosoftDocs/windows-itpro-docs/devices/surface/unenroll-surface-devices-from-semm.md

 When a Surface device is enrolled in Surface Enterprise Management Mode (SEMM), a certificate is stored in the firmware of that device.
 The presence of that certificate and the enrollment in SEMM prevent any unauthorized changes to Surface UEFI settings or options while the device is enrolled in SEMM.
 To restore control of Surface UEFI settings to the user, the Surface device must be unenrolled from SEMM, a process sometimes described as reset or recovery.
 There are two methods you can use to unenroll a device from SEMM—a Surface UEFI reset package and a Recovery Request.

->[!WARNING]
->To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate that was used to enroll the device in SEMM.
+>**Warning:**&nbsp;&nbsp;To unenroll a device from SEMM and restore user control of Surface UEFI settings, you must have the SEMM certificate that was used to enroll the device in SEMM.
 If this certificate becomes lost or corrupted, it is not possible to unenroll from SEMM.
 Back up and protect your SEMM certificate accordingly.

 For more information about SEMM, see [Microsoft Surface Enterprise Management Mode](https://technet.microsoft.com/itpro/surface/surface-enterprise-management-mode).